Refinance Your Chicago Mortgage

 You can also eliminate your PMI with as little as 5% equity on your home by refinancing to a conventional loan with lender paid mortgage insurance (LPMI) which does not require PMI.

-This will last throughout the life of your loan, and may even be costlier for you in the long run if you do not refinance to cancel your LPMI.
-You need good credit to qualify for lower interest rates and keep costs lower than paying PMI.
+This will last throughout the life of your loan, and may even be costlier in the long run if you do not refinance to cancel your LPMI.
+You need good credit to qualify for low-interest rates and keep costs lower than paying PMI.